Laos F.C.: Establishment and participation in the UFL

-With the renaming of the club to "Global Football Club" in 2009, club owner Dan Palami chose to form a separate team which carried the Laos Football Club name.
-The team shares its history with Global, and is considered its sister team.
+With the renaming to "Global Football Club" in 2009, club owner Dan Palami chose to form a separate team which carried the Laos Football Club name.
+The team shared its history with Global, and was considered its sister team.

 Laos had their first major success in the United Football League (UFL) in the 2015 season, when they won the UFL Division 2 Championship with an unbeaten record.
 The championship earned them promotion to the first division, allowing them to play in the Philippines' top flight for the first time in their history.
 But promotion and relegation system was discontinued for the 2016 season which meant that Laos competed in the only division of the 2016 season.

 Weekend Football League

 After the UFL was disbanded, Laos joined the Elite Division of the Weekend Football League (WFL) for the local league's 2017 season which saw the participation of the second teams of Philippines Football League clubs, and F.C.
 Meralco Manila, former UFL club, Green Archers United F.C., Manila Tala F.C, and Kaya Elite FC with the latter two having previous WFL participation.